sebastienbarre/ragamints/README.md

 ### Fetch all medias found between two specific medias

+**WARNING: THIS FUNCTIONALITY WAS DISABLED BY THE NEW INSTAGRAM API AS OF JUNE 1, 2016.**

 Let's fetch the medias I had posted *later in time than (but including)* https://instagram.com/p/2QY1JYJYqN/ (`--min-id`), and *earlier in time than (but excluding)* https://instagram.com/p/2QZcrCpYrM/ (`--max-id`).
 I'm using my user ID here (`26667401`) instead of my username (`sebastienbarre`) to save a round-trip.
 The Instagram API expects both `--min-id` and `--max-id` to reference media IDs, but these can be difficult to gather -- use photo URLs instead and `ragamints` will look-up these IDs for you.

 ```